 Mashed Potato Topping

-Meanwhile, prepare the mashed potato topping.
-When the potatoes are fork tender, about 20 minutes, drain.
-Add 3 tablespoons butter to the potatoes.
+- Meanwhile, prepare the mashed potato topping.
+When the potatoes are fork-tender, about 20 minutes, drain.
+Add 3 tablespoons of butter to the potatoes.
 Using a potato masher, mash until smooth.
-Add milk, Parmesan cheese and salt and freshly cracked pepper to taste.
+Add milk, Parmesan cheese and salt, and freshly cracked pepper to taste.
 Stir and mash until smooth.

-Bake in a 350-degree oven for about 30 minutes or until heated thoroughly.
-Allow to cool about 5 minutes.
+- Bake for 25 to 30 minutes or until the potatoes have begun to brown and the filling is bubbling.
+Let cool 5 minutes before serving.
 Garnish with fresh parsley and serve.